LewisLabUCSD/Celegans-cell2cell/README.md

 14. [Compare GA-based selection of LR pairs by using either Bray-Curtis-like score or LR count score](./Notebooks/14.CCI-Score-Comparison.ipynb)

-**Disclaimer:** Results from the jupyter notebooks may change depending on the installed versions of the dependencies of the respective analyses.
+**Disclaimer:** Figures from the jupyter notebooks may differ from those in the paper, depending on the installed versions of the dependencies of the respective analyses.
+The same might happen with certain results that depends on external tools.
+**For ensuring the figures look the same, use the CodeOcean capsule instead.**